 |Water Depth:||1,372 m / 4,528 ft|

-Daewoo Shipping and Marine was contracted to provide the FPSO for a consideration of $1.1 billion.
-Daewoo subcontracted to KBR, which provided the topside design and procurement services for the FPSO.
+Developed using an FPSO, the Agbami field began production on the 29th of July, 2008.
+The Agbami FPSO is designed to handle 250,000 bopd with an additional 450 MMcf/d and 450,000 barrels of injected water per day.
+At its inception, Daewoo Shipping and Marine was contracted to provide the FPSO for a consideration of $1.1 billion.
+Daewoo Shipping then subcontracted it to KBR who provided the topside design and procurement services for the FPSO.
 The vessel has a storage capacity of 2.2 million barrels of oil and is designed to be on location for 20 years.

-Weighing in at 30,000 tons, 13 topsides will generate 75 megawatts of power and have living quarters for 100 personnel.
-Development required 6,500 tons of fabrication, as well as 300,000 man-hours of engineering and services.
+Weighing in at 30,000 tons with 13 topsides that generate 75 megawatts of power, The FPSO has a living quarters that caters for 100 personnel.
+The development of the FPSO required 6,500 tons of fabrication as well as 300,000 man-hours of engineering and services.

-The field is expected to produce more than 100,000 bopd initially, and by the close of 2009, production increased to 250,000 barrels of crude oil and natural gas liquids per day.
+The Agbami field which was initially expected to produce more than 100,000 bopd, at the end of 2009 experienced increased production of 250,000 barrels of crude oil and natural gas liquids per day at its peak.